gravito-framework/gravito/docs/en/guide/getting-started.md

 ```

 ### 🖖 What about Vue?
 Yes!
 Gravito supports **Inertia-Vue** seamlessly.
-Simply swap the `@gravito/orbit-inertia` adapter settings to target Vue components instead of React.
+Simply swap the `@gravito/ion` adapter settings to target Vue components instead of React.

 ## 🗺 What's Next?

 You've just taken your first step into a larger world.
 Here is where to go next:

-- **[Core Concepts](/docs/guide/core-concepts)**: Understand the "Planet & Orbit" philosophy.
+- **[Core Concepts](/docs/guide/core-concepts)**: Understand the "Planet & Gravito" philosophy.
 - **[Routing System](/docs/guide/routing)**: Learn how to build clean, MVC-style routes.
 - **[Fullstack with Inertia](/docs/guide/inertia-react)**: Master the art of the modern monolith.

 ---

 > **Tip**: Gravito is highly modular.
 You only load what you need.
-Check out our **Orbits** system to master features like SEO, I18n, and Fullstack integration!
+Check out our **Kinetic Modules** system to master features like SEO, I18n, and Fullstack integration!